 BiP is abundant in the ER as a primary chaperone that can respond to ER stress (23).
-To investigate the role of BiP in disaggregation of J-chain oligomers, we used a higher concentration (2 $\mu$ M) of BiP in the J-chain reduction assay.
-At 2 $\mu$ M, BiP enhanced the generation of J-chain dimers and monomers with GSH (Fig. 2A); after 60 min, ~3-fold more monomer was generated by 2 $\mu$ M BiP than by 0.5 $\mu$ M BiP (Fig. 2E).
-In the presence of 0.5 $\mu$ M ERdj5 and 2 $\mu$ M BiP, J-chain oligomers were converted to monomers much more rapidly (Fig. 2, B and D).
-However, the efficiency was almost the same as that of the combination of 0.5 $\mu$ M ERdj5 and 0.5 $\mu$ M BiP (Fig. 2E), indicating that excess BiP was unable to
+To investigate the role of BiP in disaggregation of J-chain oligomers, we used a higher concentration (2 μ M) of BiP in the J-chain reduction assay.
+At 2 μ M, BiP enhanced the generation of J-chain dimers and monomers with GSH (Fig. 2a); after 60 min, ~3-fold more monomer was generated by 2 μ M BiP than by 0.5 μ M BiP.
+(Fig. 2e).
+In the presence of 0.5 μ M ERdj5 and 2 μ M BiP, J-chain oligomers were converted to monomers much more rapidly (Fig. 2b, d).
+However, the efficiency was almost the same as that of the combination of 0.5 μ M ERdj5 and 0.5 μ M BiP (Fig. 2e), indicating that excess BiP was unable to enhance further the reduction of J-chain oligomers.
+This result suggests that stoichiometric interplay between ERdj5 and BiP enables their synergistic actions for J-chain reduction, in which the BiPrecruited substrate can be efficiently transferred to and reduced by ERdj5 via specific interactions between BiP and ERdj5.
+In this case, residual BiP would function as a molecular chaperone to disaggregate J-chain oligomers, but this effect seems marginal compared with the cooperative effect of ERdj5 and BiP.